10 Free AI Programs for High School Students

 Application Requirements: Online registration.

-Before starting the challenge, students visit the Technovation Families program and take brief modules to learn about the applications of AI and machine learning in different contexts.
+Have you wondered how you can improve society through AI?
+Sponsored by Technovation Families, this challenge asks you to identify a problem in your community and devise a solution using AI technology.
+Before starting the challenge, you must visit the Technovation Families program and take brief modules to learn about the applications of AI and machine learning in different contexts.
 This is a fantastic opportunity to learn about AI and apply your knowledge in a competitive environment.
 Furthermore, the program invites students to involve their families in these questions and devise a solution as a team.

 Location: Virtual